nirvdrum/svn2git/README.markdown

-            --trunk TRUNK_PATH           Subpath to trunk from repository URL (default: trunk) --branches BRANCHES_PATH     Subpath to branches from repository URL (default: branches) --tags TAGS_PATH             Subpath to tags from repository URL (default: tags) --rootistrunk                Use this if the root level of the repo is equivalent to the trunk and there are no tags or branches
+            --trunk TRUNK_PATH           Subpath to trunk from repository URL (default: trunk) --branches BRANCHES_PATH     Subpath to branches from repository URL (default: branches) --tags TAGS_PATH             Subpath to tags from repository URL (default: tags) --tagparents                 Add tags without changes to its parent commit --rootistrunk                Use this if the root level of the repo is equivalent to the trunk and there are no tags or branches
             --notrunk                    Do not import anything from trunk --nobranches                 Do not try to import any branches